With the first pick of the second round of the 2011 Major League Baseball Amateur Draft, the Pittsburgh Pirates selected … Josh Bell.

 Layden was the coach of the upstart Jazz at the beginning of the John Stockton and Karl Malone era from 1982 through 1989 and that’s when I became a huge fan of the Jazz.
 It was my answer to the tiresome — that was my opinion then — replaying every weekend of the same Celtics, Lakers, 76ers combos of TV coverage.

 Layden was the 1984 NBA Coach of the Year after leading the Jazz to a Midwest Division title.
 The year that pushed me over the top was in 1988 when the Jazz pushed the eventual champion Lakers to seven games in the second round.

 He was hilarious.
 One quote, regarding him vs. fashion icon of a coach Pat Riley: “He buys his clothes.
 I find mine.”

 Awesome.
 Layden has never taken himself too seriously.

 “I don’t really believe I deserve this award,” said the 87-year-old Layden.
 “But having come from Brooklyn and having reached a high level of mediocrity in the coaching profession, on behalf of all the C students in the world I’m going to take it anyway.”

-Rich Rhoades is the sports editor of the Leader-Vindicator and the Jeffersonian Democrat in Brookville.
-E-mail: email@example.com.
+Rich Rhoades is the sports editor of the Jeffersonian Democrat and Leader-Vindicator in New Bethlehem.
+E-mail: firstname.lastname@example.org.
 Follow on twitter @TheSkinny1969.